akondrahman/akondrahman.github.io/_pages/about.md

 ======
 - Jan 20, 2024: Our paper on container orchestration smells got accepted at MSR 2024.
 Congrats to Yue, Rachel, and Wilson!
 - Nov 22, 2023: Our paper on Ansible security got accepted at the Empirical Software Engineering Journal (EMSE)!
-- Sep 18, 2023: Our paper on compiler defects got accepted at ACM Computing Surveys (CSUR)!
+- Nov 01, 2023: Our paper on compiler defects got accepted at ACM Computing Surveys (CSUR)!
 - August 15, 2023: NSF has funded our project on container orchestration.
 This is my first CORE grant as the sole PI.
 Excited!
 - May 25, 2023: I presented our work on Kubernetes security analysis to practitioners ar [WindRiver](https://www.windriver.com/), on May 24, 2023.
 - April 19, 2023: I will be leading a discussion panel at the `Empirical Evaluation of Secure Development Processes` Dagstuhl Seminar.
 Second time this year!